18F/ada-sandbox/pages/service-animals.md

 <details>
     <summary>What does <em>fundamentally alter</em> mean?</summary>
        In most settings, a service animal will not fundamentally alter the situation.
 But in some settings, a service dog could change the nature of the service or program.
-For example, a zoo can keep service dogs out of areas where the presence of a dog would cause zoo animals to become aggressive or agitated.
-Service dogs cannot be restricted from other areas of the zoo.
+For example, it may be appropriate to keep a service animal out of an operating room or burn unit where the animal’s presence could compromise a sterile environment.
+But in general, service animals cannot be restricted from other areas of the hospital where patients or members of the public can go.
 </details>

 ## Asking a Service Animal to Leave